 Living within the campus community is an important aspect of a student’s personal development and education.
 Research continues to demonstrate that students who live on campus benefit in a number of ways.
 In fact, students who live on campus beyond their freshman year:

 For these reasons, all full-time students 21 years of age or younger are required to live on campus unless they are married, a veteran, or residing with parents.
 Students must reach the age of 22 prior to the beginning of the semester to reside off campus.
 Please consult the Student Handbook for detailed information concerning the Residency Requirement and other housing policies.

 The HIU campus consists of two living areas: Alpha and Omega.
 Alpha is reserved for male residents while Omega is reserved for female residents.
 Each area has its own lobby with a lounge connecting the two buildings.
 Alpha and Omega are only a few steps away from classes, chapel, library, cafeteria, and student center.

-Triple, Double, and Single rooms are available but very limited.
+Double and Single rooms are available but limited.

 University furniture may not be removed from the rooms.
 Furthermore, lobby furniture should not be taken out of the lobby and into personal rooms.
 For a complete list of policies and procedures, please consult the HIU student Handbook.

 All HIU Students living in the Residence Halls are required to be on a Meal Plan.
 Exceptions to being on a Meal Plan are considered on a case-by-case basis and need to meet the criteria of extraneous circumstances, which will be verified by the Vice President for Student Affairs.
 For more information about meal accommodations, please email [email protected].